 Pediatric Heart Surgery is complex procedure mostly targeting repair of congenital heart defects.
 Some common ailments affecting hearts of children include Arrhythmia, Cardiomyopathy, Raised Cholesterol Levels, DiGeorge Syndrome, Heart Murmurs, Heart Failure, Kawasaki Disease, Rheumatic Fever, High Blood Pressure, & Stroke.
 While Travcure covers most children’s cardiac ailments, common pediatric heart surgery procedures include Vascular Surgery, Ventricular Septal Defect Surgery or VSD Closure Surgery & Heart Failure Surgery.

 Cardiothoracic Surgery is commonly known as heart surgery which is performed on heart by cardiac surgeons.
-There are various sorts of issues which require cardiovascular surgery like ischemic heart disease complications, valvular heart disease treatments, correct congenital cardiac diseases, rheumatic heart diseases, endocarditis & artherosclerosis.
+There are various sorts of issues which require cardiovascular surgery like ischemic heart disease complications, valvular heart disease treatments, correct congenital cardiac diseases, rheumatic heart diseases, endocarditis & atherosclerosis.
 Sometimes it also involves heart transplantation.

-It is just as the name suggests & is used to transplant a diseased heart with a healthy heart from another.
+Heart Transplant Surgery is just as the name suggests & is used to transplant a diseased heart with a healthy heart from another.
 It is generally performed on patients facing last stage of heart failure.
 Heart failure is basically a situation in which the heart is weak or injured, which results in lesser blood pumping to fulfill body’s requirement.

 Heart diseases can often be improved & even prevented in some cases by making certain changes in lifestyle.
 Making the following changes in lifestyle can effectively help a person improve heart health.